 9. Manage Change

-- tell - instruct or deliver a monologue - you are ignoring your staff's hopes, fears, and expectations;
+- tell - an instruction or deliver a monologue - you are ignoring your staff's hopes, fears, and expectations;

 - tell and sell - try to persuade people - even your most compelling reasons will not hold sway over the long term if you don't allow discussion;